fontistoriche/segnatura/docs/EPUB-SAFETY.md

 - encrypted ZIP members;
 - XML documents containing entity declarations.

+Segnatura inspects `META-INF/encryption.xml` before reading publication content.
+Standard IDPF and Adobe font obfuscation is accepted for font files.
+Other encrypted publication resources produce an explicit extraction error;
+Segnatura does not decrypt or bypass DRM-protected content.

 XML element count and nesting depth are checked by a streaming parser, before any DOM tree is constructed.
 Malformed XHTML may still use the existing bounded lexical fallback.
 The container, OPF package document, and NCX have no